Exploring the Source of Motenashi, Japanese-style Hospitality

 - A free gift always pleases customers even if it’s a piece of paper.
 If you have nothing, give them your smile as a free gift.

-This unique Japanese spirit of motenashi described in these precepts was shared by wide ranging service businesses, from hot spring inns and kimono dealers down to small-town retailers.
+This unique Japanese spirit of motenashi (or omotenashi) described in these precepts was shared by wide ranging service businesses, from hot spring inns and kimono dealers down to small-town retailers.
 It is true that there are customs and cultures of hospitality in all societies in the world.
 But Japan is the only nation that developed and enrooted the culture of hospitality that targeted not only the upper class people but also the ordinary people.
 Then, all through the modern ages, Japan continued to pursue how to treat and entertain customers, how to soothe their mind and body, and how to respond to requests from the community.

 Amid the recent globalization of the economy, however, the efficiency of services has been promoted and the service procedures have been compiled into manuals.
 As a result, customers have had no choice but to yield themselves to one-sided services and systems that are much different from soothing of the mind.
 This strange situation as if the cart were put before the horse has become a global phenomenon.
 Even in Japan, the traditional motenashi spirit has been diluted in no small measure.